gpullbliss/gpullr-backend/README.md

 **Deprecation notice**: Those users will be removed soon.

 ### devbliss organization (deprecated)
-All data that isexchanged with GitHub is centred by the organization `devbliss`.
+All data that is exchanged with GitHub is centred by the organization `devbliss`.
 So all repositories fetched and managed are part of that organization.
 Only users that are part of that organization are able to login in successfully to that application.

 **Deprecation notice**: Since the use of a organziation to filter data will remain, it will be possible to use this application without any configured application.